Title II and CAEP Accreditation

 Annual Reporting Measure

 Testing required for licensure in the state of Arkansas is integrated with our teacher education program.
 Program completers must meet Arkansas minimum scores on all required tests.
 For admission to the Professional Semester with student teaching, candidates must successfully complete Praxis II content tests.

-While candidates may take the required tests more than once, the 39 candidates who completed student teaching in 2020-2021 had a 92% pass rate on Praxis II and 100% on PLT (additional test scores pending due to COVID) and a cumulative GPA average of 3.548.
+While candidates may take the required tests more than once, the 40 candidates who completed student teaching in 2021-2022 had a 98% pass rate on Praxis II and 100% on Elementary Foundations of Reading (elementary majors only) and a cumulative GPA average of 3.640.

 See the following links regarding 2021-2022 information: